yoo2001818/query-planner/DESIGN.md

 The query planner should only consider columns having indexes first, then it can use additional filters to filter them.

+### MongoDB Query Language
+Query planner should support MongoDB query language as first-class.

+### SQL
+SQL should be supported, but it should be converted to some kind of intermediate language - any kind of SQL AST would suffice.

 ## Output data
 The query planner should output a list of 'pipes'.
 Each pipe accepts input, or reads the database, and outputs data.
 Each pipes are connected to other pipe.